 St Helen’s Church is a building of historical significance.
-It is Grade 2* Listed and is reported to be the ‘oldest continually used church in Lancashire’.
+It is Grade II Listed and is reported to be the ‘oldest continually used church in Lancashire’.
 The main doorway dates from the 12th century, and there are theories that areas of the west wall date from Saxon times.

-HPA has been worked with the church over a number of years to undertake repairs to the roof and boundary walls, as well as the obtaining of permission for various works on the building and the creation of a Sunday school room in the transept gallery.
+HPA has worked with the church over a number of years to undertake repairs to the roof and boundary walls, as well as the obtaining of permission for various works on the building and the creation of a Sunday school room in the transept gallery.

 However, the major project to date has undoubtedly been the partial re-roofing of the church.
 During a Quinquennial Inspection, water ingress was identified in the transept.
 A subsequent intrusive roof inspection confirmed that the oak pegs holding the roof slates in place had perished in this part of the building.
 The water ingress eventually caused a small area of structural collapse, which led to the church being placed on the ‘Buildings at Risk Register’.